Who we are

-The IRS Form 990 asks the organization to disclose information regarding our governance, Independent Directors, and the establishment of a conflict of interest policy, whistleblower policy and document retention policy, and our process for determining executive director compensation.
-Here are a few things to consider.
+The IRS Form 990-PF asks the organization to disclose information regarding our governance, Independent Directors, and the establishment of a conflict of interest policy, whistleblower policy and document retention policy, and our process for determining executive director compensation.
+Here are a few things we need to consider.

-- Ensure that directors are not involved in the approval of excessive compensation arrangements, or other excess benefit transactions.
+- That we ensure that directors are not involved in the approval of excessive compensation arrangements, or other excess benefit transactions.

-- Ensure that Form 990-PF and good governance practices are kept on top off.
+- That we ensure that Form 990-PF and good governance practices are kept on top off;

 - Establish an audit committee,